alertbox/todomvc-cucumber-protractor/README.md

 If you are interested in fixing issues and contributing directly to the code base, please see the [Prerequisites](#prerequisites) and [How to build and run from source](#build-and-run).

+## Code of Conduct

+This project has adopted the [Contributor Covenant](http://contributor-covenant.org/) [Open Source Code of Conduct](CODE_OF_CONDUCT.md) template.
+This same template is used by [over 350,000 open source projects](https://github.com/search?l=Markdown&q=%22Contributor+Covenant%22+fork%3Afalse&type=Code) such as Linux, .NET Foundation, Google, and others in their open source projects.

 ## Feedback

 - Ask a question on [StackOverflow](https://stackoverflow.com/search?tab=newest&q=protractor%20cucumberjs)